Defining Newtypes

 type TError = ValidatorRule.HadSurroundingWhitespace | ValidatorRule.WasBlank

-override val validator = NewtypeNonEmptyString.validator
+override val validate = NewtypeNonEmptyString.validator

 }